prisma/prisma1/content/02-Concepts/01-Overview/01-What-is-Graphcool?.md

 Graphcool provides developers with the right tools so they don't have to worry about infrastructure any more but instead can focus on custom business logic and value-adding features!

-## GraphQL and Serverless enable a new architecture
+## GraphQL and Serverless Enable a new Architecture

 As mentioned above, Graphcool is based on GraphQL and Serverless, two technologies that are each revolutionary approaches for the problem domains they've been developed for.
 Both technologies are still very young but are seeing major adoption in the developer communities.